inoren/Software-Testing/Assignment 2/TestPlan.md

 ### 4.2 System
 The server module will mainly run on the defined PC's as localhost.
-For some function tests it will be emulated on a virtual machine.
+For some function tests it will be emulated on VM's.
 The access tests will be done from various client systems to ensure compatibility and meet the requirements.
 Whole test-suits will just run on the listed PC-OS's.

 ![Resources_System_Table](https://github.com/onkelhoy/Software-Testing/blob/master/Assignment%202/Resources/SystemResourcesTable.png "Inline style")

+The server test stations must have the following software installed and properly configured:

+JAVA 8 JDK

+The server needs to be setup locally or remotely to run each test suit.
+The default configuration used:
+port: 1091
+shared resource folder: /MyWebServer/tests/se/lnu/http/resources/inner

+## 5. Project Milestones

+## 6. Deliverables